section-engineering-education/engineering-education/content/articles/intro-to-emberjs/index.md

 - Basic knowledge of HTML, CSS, JavaScript, and the command line.
 - Have a basic understanding of some JavaScript concepts like classes, modules, OOP, state management, etc.

-Before diving into Ember.js let's have knowledge about the component service framework which is a key and fundamental concept of Ember.js.
+Before diving into Ember.js let's have some knowledge about the component service framework which is a key and fundamental concept of Ember.js.

 ### Component Service Framework
 A component-service framework is a popular strategy adopted by companies to create complex UI by breaking it down into small and reusable components.
 This allows us to:
 - Rapidly increase the development rate as working on smaller component take less time.
-- Finding bugs is also easy as the code base is precise, small, and easily readable.
+- Finding bugs is also easy as the code base is precise, small, and readable.

 ### Ember tool installation
 Ember builds and scaffolds sections of your application using a command-line interface (CLI) tool.